Singapore Changi Airport

 Online check-in: You may be able to check-in online up to 48 hours before your flight – it all depends on your airline.

-FAST check-in: Select airlines will offer ‘Fast And Seamless Travel’ check-in options for departing passengers.
-This service includes things like collecting your boarding pass and printing your bag tags at the Automated Check-in Kiosks, dropping your bags at the Automated Bag Drop and making your way through the Automated Immigration Gates if your fingerprints are registered with the Immigration and Checkpoints Authority (ICA) of Singapore.
-Talk to your Flight Centre Travel Expert to find out more.
+FAST check-in: Select airlines offer self-service FAST (Fast And Seamless Travel) check-in for departing passengers.
+This service includes things like collecting your boarding pass and printing your bag tags at the Automated Check-in Kiosks, dropping your bags at the Automated Bag-Drop Machine and making your way through the Automated Immigration Gates if your fingerprints are registered with the Immigration and Checkpoints Authority (ICA) of Singapore.
+For more information and guidance on check-in processes, talk to your Travel Expert before your trip.

 Baggage